Custom Policy Checks

 to develop Python checks is optional, but will allow you to utilize auto-completion and auto-documentation of helper methods. - Checks Python API Helper Scripts

-Python is not required to create custom checks in Liquibase, but it may be useful to test them.
+Downloading Python itself is not required to create custom checks in Liquibase, but it may be useful to test them.
 It is a best practice to test custom checks with Python 3.10.14+.

 Tool | Version |